Aminax/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Write a script that displays a confused smiley "(Ôo)'.
 2. displaying content > Display the content of the /etc/passwd file.
 3. two files > Display the content of /etc/passwd and /etc/hosts
+4. last lines > Display the last 10 lines of /etc/passwd
+4. last lines > Display the last 10 lines of /etc/passwd
+4. last lines > Display the last 10 lines of /etc/passwd
+4. last lines > Display the last 10 lines of /etc/passwd